oshamash/umake/doc/overview.md

     return 0;
 }
 ```
-Lets have another "compilation" command that generates headers that used by other command:
+Lets have another rule that generates header which will be used by other another rule.

+`UMakefile`:
 ```
 : a.proto > protoc {filename} > a.pb-c.h a.pb-c.c
 : b.c > gcc -c {filename} {target} > b.o
 ```
+first rule above is generating header `a.pb-c.h` that `b.c` is including.

-### Graph after parsing
+### Graph after parsing the rules
 ![ ](images/overview/3.png)

-Now we have copmilation ordering issue. `b.o` might be compiled before `a.proto` because nothing enforce the ordering between `a.proto` and `b.o`
+Now we have copmilation ordering issue. `b.o` might be generated before `a.pb-c.h` because nothing enforce the order between and `b.o` and `a.pb-c.h`.

-When running this `UMakefile` as is, an error will be generated.
-This is because command using other target (to generate `b.o` we accessing `a.pb-c.h` which is also generated)
+When running the above `UMakefile`, an error will be reported.
+This is because second rule using target of the the first rule internally (to generate `b.o`, `a.pb-c.h` is needed)

 ### Manual Dependency: `|`
-In order to fix this order issue we need to tell `umake` that generating `b.o` should come only after `a.pb-c.h`.
+In order to fix this order issue we need to tell `umake` that generating `b.o` should come only after `a.pb-c.h` is generated.
 We would use `| a.pb-c.h` for that.

 `UMakefile`:
 ```